s-johansson/monitoring-common-shell-library/FUNCREF.md

 ## Function `is_match`

 invokes the Basic Calculator (bc) and provideѕ it the given $condition.
-If the condition is met in bc, that one returns '1' - in this is_match() returns 0.
-Otherwise bc will return '0', than is_match() returns 1....
+If the condition is met, bc returns '1' - in this is_match() returns 0.
+Otherwise if the condition fails, bc will return '0', than is_match() returns 1.

 ***Parameters***